-A CHRONIC DISEASE
+A CHRONIC AUTOIMMUNE DISEASE

 Insulin For Survival